jheiss/chbs/README.md

 Additional corpora are included:

-* gutenberg: The most common words from Project Gutenberg, if you want your passwords to have a bit more of an old-timey feel.
+* gutenberg: The most common words from Project Gutenberg, gives your passwords to have a bit more of an old-timey feel.
 * coca: The top 5000 words from the [Corpus of Contemporary American English](http://www.wordfrequency.info/)